Skip to main content

 What is Move Live?

-Move Live is a real-time markerless motion capture (mocap) software by Move AI, freeing talent from wearing suits or equipment, opening up solutions to common virtual set problems.
-Traditionally, motion capture has been the preserve of high budget films, but Move Live aims to make mocap accessible to a much broader audience including XR and low to mid budget VP and live events.
+Move Live is a real-time markerless motion capture (mocap) software by Move AI, freeing talent from wearing suits or equipment, opening up solutions to motion capture anyone, anywhere.
+Traditionally, motion capture has been the preserve of high budget films, but Move Live aims to make mocap accessible to a much broader audience including XR and low to mid budget VP as well as live events.

 How does Move Live work?